Cwwai1/Team-60-assignment1/README.md

 	7. Go to browser, open http://localhost:3000/.

 Last but not least, user are able to perform actions from the client side which are:
-	Switching the LED on and off
+	Switching the LED on and off.
-	Switching the motion sensor on and off
+	Switching the motion sensor on and off.
-	Display total number of motion detected from the motion sensor Display total number of long and short motion detected from the motion sensor
+	Display total number of motion detected from the motion sensor.
+	Display total number of long and short motion detected from the motion sensor.